arpitbbhayani/articles/blogs/bitcask.md

 Bitcask is one of the most efficient embedded Key-Value (KV) Databases designed to handle production-grade traffic.
-The paper that introduced Bitcask to the world says it is a *[Log-Structured](https://en.wikipedia.org/wiki/Log-structured_file_system) [Hash Table](https://en.wikipedia.org/wiki/Hash_table) for Fast Key/Value Data* which, in short, means that the data will be written sequentially to an append-only log file and there will be pointers for each `key` pointing to the `position` of its log entry.
+The paper that introduced Bitcask to the world says it is a *[Log-Structured](https://en.wikipedia.org/wiki/Log-structured_file_system) [Hash Table](https://en.wikipedia.org/wiki/Hash_table) for Fast Key/Value Data* which, in a simpler language, means that the data will be written sequentially to an append-only log file and there will be pointers for each `key` pointing to the `position` of its log entry.
 Building a KV store off the append-only log files seems like a really weird design choice, but Bitcask does not only make it efficient but it also gives a really high Read-Write throughput.

 Bitcask was introduced as the backend for a distributed database named [Riak](https://riak.com/) in which each node used to run one instance of Bitcask to hold the data that it was responsible for.
 In this essay, we take a detailed look into Bitcask, its design, and find the secret sauce that makes it so performant.

 # Design of Bitcask

-Bitcask uses a lot of principles from [log-structured file systems](https://en.wikipedia.org/wiki/Log-structured_file_system) and draws inspiration from a number of designs that involve log file merging, for example - Merging in LSM Trees.
+Bitcask uses a lot of principles from [log-structured file systems](https://en.wikipedia.org/wiki/Log-structured_file_system) and draws inspiration from a number of designs that involve log file merging, for example - merging in LSM Trees.
 It essentially is just a directory of append-only (log) files with a fixed structure and an in-memory index holding the keys mapped to a bunch of information necessary for point lookups - referring to the entry in the datafile.

 ## Datafiles